SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Stepper/StepperTutorial.md

   ![Incidents query](~/user-guide/images/StepperQuery.png)

-- Link the *Object manager instances* feed from the table component to both the stepper and the form component.
-Make sure to select a row in the table to expose this feed.
+- Link the *Object manager instances* data from the table component to both the stepper and the form component.
+Make sure to select a row in the table to expose this data.

   ![Instance data](~/user-guide/images/StepperInstanceData.png)